 Here’s how we do it

 Through the Decision Tree, bmetric can provide well over 600 potential routes to engagement.
 It is important that you’re not limited by your routes to engagement, because the choice to engage a customer must be made carefully, considering a multitude of data-points and outcomes.
 Without a comprehensive Decision Tree, engagements can be misguided, ineffective or intrusive to the customer.
 By building this substantial cognitive network, bmetric ensure that the right customers are offered the optimal channel, with a tailored call-to-action, at the right time in their customer journey.

 Here is one example; a customer is on your website, but they have a query which is preventing them from continuing on to purchase.
 They’re definitely interested in purchasing, their customer profile indicates that they belong to one of your key customer segments, but they are not completing their purchase.
-Onsite Channel Management makes a decision to engage this customer, it does this based on the online activity of the customer, which segment of customers you would like to engage, how you would like to engage them; and uses machine learning to optimise any future engagements.
+Onsite Channel Management makes a decision to engage this customer, it does this based on the online activity of the customer, which segment of customers you would like to engage, how you would like to engage them; and uses a feedback loop to optimise any future engagements.